Before using the "HF-START Web Tool," please check your browser settings to enable Javascript and

 "Propagation information" can be scrolled.

-*“GNSS tomography” is a default option.
+*"GNSS tomography" is the default option.

-*The most recent date and time, which can be used in calculation, are set as default values.
+*The most recent date and time, which can be used in the calculation, are set as default values.
 You can also click

 the "Latest" button to make sure that it is the most recent time for calculation.
 Date and time can be inputted

-freely in available data range.
+freely in the available data range.

-You can set transmitting point into fields.
+You can set the transmitting point into fields.

-*“Lon : 139.5, Lat : 35.7” are set as default transmitting longitude and latitude.
+*"Lon: 139.5, Lat: 35.7" are set as default values of the transmitting point longitude and latitude.

-You can enter the transmitting point by numerical input of longitude and latitude or by selecting from major
+You can enter the transmitting point by the numerical input of longitude and latitude or by selecting from major

 cities in Japan and the world.